miahamilton5/FRAMEr/README.md

   -  `pegRNAs`: Dataframe of pegRNAs containing 'reporter' column generated from format_reporter()

 ####  Optional:
-   - 'five_prime_overhang': 5' overhang for PCR amplification and plasmid cloning.
+   - `five_prime_overhang`: 5' overhang for PCR amplification and plasmid cloning.
 Default: "GTGGAAAGGACGAAACACC"
-   - 'tevopreq1': tevopreQ1 sequence, enter "" for no tevopreQ1.
+   - `tevopreq1`: tevopreQ1 sequence, enter "" for no tevopreQ1.
 Default: "CGCGGTTCTATCTAGTTACGCGTTAAACCAACTAGAA"
-   - 'terminator': terminator sequence following tevopreQ1.
+   - `terminator`: terminator sequence following tevopreQ1.
 Default: "TTTTTTT"
-   - 'barcode_length': length of the pegRNA barcode.
+   - `barcode_length`: length of the pegRNA barcode.
 Enter 0 for no barcode.
 Default: 7
-   - 'three_prime_overhang': 3' overhang for PCR amplification and plasmid cloning.
+   - `three_prime_overhang`: 3' overhang for PCR amplification and plasmid cloning.
 Default: "AGATCGGAAGAGCACACGTC"
-   - 'matched_controls': TRUE/FALSE to adjust the length requirements to account for future matched control pegRNAs. e.g. matched control pegRNAs for a 5 bp deletion will be 5 bases longer than the targeting pegRNA.
+   - `matched_controls`: TRUE/FALSE to adjust the length requirements to account for future matched control pegRNAs. e.g. matched control pegRNAs for a 5 bp deletion will be 5 bases longer than the targeting pegRNA.
 Default: TRUE
-   - 'size_limit': size limit of oligos.
+   - `size_limit`: size limit of oligos.
 Default: 300

 Example command:
 ```r